 - Facilities Management

-The two (2) projects the OMA is working collaboratively on with the ROM and CCDI are as follows:
+The five (5) projects the OMA collaboratively completed with the ROM and CCDI are as follows:

-For more information about these projects, please contact the Project Coordinator, Rhiannon Myers, at firstname.lastname@example.org
+For more information about these projects, please contact firstname.lastname@example.org.